 \item While our framework is valid for any choice of score function, offering great flexibility to the user, its statistical performance can be substantially improved by employing scores tailored to the problem at hand.
 We derive an expression of optimal score function based on a novel ``Conformal Neyman–Pearson'' lemma (Lemma~\ref{lem:conch_NP_lemma}), which may be of independent interest.

 \item While the optimal score requires oracle knowledge, we propose practical ``near-optimal'' alternatives learnable from data that yield narrow confidence sets.

-\item We further show that, under mild regularity conditions, the normalized length of the confidence set converges to zero as the sample size grows (Theorem~\ref{thm:conch-consistency}).
-In addition, when the true likelihood ratio between the pre- and post-change distributions is available, the confidence set is stochastically bounded, i.e., has length $\mathcal{O}_P(1)$ (Theorem~\ref{thm:conch_consistency_oracle}).
+We further show that, under mild regularity conditions, the normalized length of the confidence set converges to zero as the sample size grows (Theorem~\ref{thm:conch-consistency}).

 \item Next, we show that \conch{} has a universality property (Theorem~\ref{thm:universality_changepoint}): any distribution-free confidence set for the changepoint is an instance of our framework.
-This further enables us to give a simple calibration technique (\Cref{alg:conch-calib}) that turns any heuristic confidence set into a distribution-free valid confidence set for changepoint.
+This further enables us to give a simple calibration technique that turns any heuristic confidence set or any point estimate for the changepoint location into a distribution-free valid confidence set.